divnix/std/ARCHITECTURE.md

 - _Complete_: Standard should cover the important use cases for setting up and running the automatable sections of the SDLC.
 - _Optimized_: Standard should optimize both for the needs of the individual developers and the market success of the product.
 - _Integrated_: Standard should provide the user with a satisfying integration experience across a well-curated assortment of tools and functionality.
+- _Extensible_: Standard should account for the need to seamlessly modify, swap or extend its functionality when necessary.

-Please defer to the [sales pitch](./PITCH.md), if you need more excitement.
+Please defer to the [sales pitch](./PITCH.md), if you need more context.

 ## Ideals